hellokenta1024/search-hotel-react/README.md

 ## Search Hotel React
-- This is a repository for my learning.
+- This is a repository for my learning React and Redux.
 - https://www.udemy.com/react-redux-from-beginning/

 ## Tech Specs